Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * C.In Azure DevOps, configure Security in Project Settings.
 * **D. In Azure Active Directory, configure conditional access.**

+The correct answer is:

+**D. In Azure Active Directory, configure conditional access.** ✅

+Explanation:

+To restrict access to **Azure DevOps** so that it’s **only accessible from devices connected to your on-premises network**, you must use **Azure Active Directory Conditional Access**.

+With Conditional Access, you can:

+* Define **named locations** (e.g., on-premises IP ranges)
+* Create policies that:

+  * Allow access **only from trusted network locations**
+  * Block access from external/untrusted networks
+* Enforce device/network-based access control

+This is exactly what Conditional Access is designed for. ✅

+Why the other options are incorrect:

+❌ **A. Assign the Stakeholder access level**
+→ Only controls permissions inside Azure DevOps, not network access

+❌ **B. Configure risky sign-ins**
+→ Related to identity risk detection, not network location restrictions

+❌ **C. Configure Security in Project Settings**
+→ Project-level permissions, not device/network access control

+Final Answer:

+**D. In Azure Active Directory, configure conditional access.** ✅

 **Answer: D**